Louis VIII of France: Death

-While returning to Paris, King Louis VIII became ill with dysentery, and died on 8 November 1226 in the Château de Montpensier, Auvergne.
+While returning to Paris, Louis became ill with dysentery and died on 8 November 1226 in the Château de Montpensier, Auvergne.
+His disposition, dated June 1225, instructed that his son Louis would succeed him as King, while younger sons were given apanages.
+Robert received Artois, John Tristan acquired Maine and Anjou, and Alphonse gained Poitou and Auvergne.

 The Saint Denis Basilica, just to the north of Paris, houses the tomb of Louis VIII.
-His son, Louis IX (1226–70), succeeded him on the throne.
-Queen Blanche concluded the crusade in the south in 1229.
+His young son, Louis IX (born 1214, reigned 1226–70), succeeded him as king of France.

 Marriage and issue

-On 23 May 1200, Louis married Blanche of Castile (4 March 1188 – 26 November 1252).
+On 23 May 1200, Louis married Blanche of Castile.
 They had: